 - Reject all home canned products (i.e. canned jam or applesauce). - Check the safety button on bottles and jars.
-If the button is up, reject it. - Reject any bottle or jar on which the lid has been loosened or any of the contents are missing. - Reject any bottle or jar on which the product has separated (unless it's natural like in peanut butter). - Carefully inspect any product that requires refrigeration after opening.
+If the button is up, reject it. - Reject any bottle or jar on which the lid has been loosened or any of the contents are missing. - Reject any bottle or jar if the lid is swollen, rusted, or dented - Reject any bottle or jar that are missing a label, or have an unreadable label - Reject any bottle or jar on which the product has separated (unless it's natural like in peanut butter). - Carefully inspect any product that requires refrigeration after opening.
 Accept this product only if the safety seal is intact.